newrouge/newrouge.github.io/_posts/2021-12-11-Powervision-3.md

     send_file("updates:rootfs_patch.sqsh", f.read())
 ```

-Now we just need to connect, and use the **ubiupdatevol** tool with the patched file we uploaded
+Now we just need to connect, and use the **ubiupdatevol** tool with the patched file we uploaded:

-<asciinema-player src="/images/Dynojet/455443.cast" cols="117" rows="30"></asciinema-player>
+<asciinema-player src="/images/Dynojet/455443.cast" cols="117" rows="60"></asciinema-player>
 <script src="/asciinema-player.js"></script>

 This bypasses the signature verification, as we are now writing directly to the device!